Giorgio Bertin

-Giorgio Bertin (born 28 December 1946) is an Italian Catholic prelate who has served as Bishop of Djibouti since 2001 and Apostolic Administrator of the Diocese of Mogadishu since 1990.
+Giorgio Bertin (born 28 December 1946) is an Italian Catholic prelate who served as Bishop of Djibouti between 2001 and 2024 and Apostolic Administrator of the Diocese of Mogadishu between 1990 and 2024.
 He is a member of the Order of Friars Minor.

 Early life

 Bertin was born on 28 December 1946 in Galzignano Terme, Veneto in the Kingdom of Italy.
 He entered the Order of Friars Minor on 10 September 1967, joining their Province of Saint Charles Borromeo.
 He completed his high school studies in Milan and then obtained Bachelor of Sacred Theology degree.
 He professed his solemn vows in 1972 and was ordained a priest on 7 June 1975.

 Bertin later earned a Licentiate of Sacred Theology from the Pontifical Athenaeum Antonianum, a Diploma in Arab language and culture from the Italian Institute for the Middle and Far East, a brevet d'Arabe Littéral from the Institut d'Etudes Islamiques.
 He studied at the Pontifical Institute of Arab and Islamic Studies from 1975 to 1977 and earned a Licentiate in Arabic and Islamic Studies.